coderplex-org/open-source/README.md

-# open-source
-Repo for our Open Source initiative in Hyderabad

 # Our Goals :
 1. Spreading awareness about Open Source
 2. Making it very easy for beginners to get into Open Source